Scott Putesky, who earlier in his career was known underRead more...

 No artist wishing to regain their former glory in the new decade of excess were safe from the fake glamour and pretentious theatrics of the music video.
 ‘The ‘80s proved very negative in that respect for me, really just a bitter competition for who could make the most expensive video and show off the most,’ recalled former Sex Pistols frontman John Lydon in Anger is An Energy.
 ‘All that was created there was a whole new monster of video directors and they were arseholes to a man.
 The dictates that would come in from these people were just ludicrous beyond belief.
 The song wouldn’t matter, the studio work, your lifestyle, your band, nothing…The video was becoming more important than the music.’

 With the visual aspect of the performance slowly becoming the focal point at the expense of the music, the live experience would also undergo a radical transformation in order to reach the expectations of those who enjoyed the excess of the promo videos.
 Thus, concerts would begin to incorporate elaborate pyrotechnics, light shows and often an array of touring musicians and dancers.
 ‘It was an experimental time for live performing,’ recalled David Bowie’s guitarist Carlos Alomar to Classic Pop.
 ‘We had things in our ears and additional instrumentation.
 For me, it wasn’t a rock ‘n’ roll tour – that pleasurable aspect of it was going downhill.
 I could’ve been playing something fabulous and no one would’ve heard it.’The 1980s had been such a drastic change for veteran artists that many struggled to adapt to the new way of life in the music industry.
 While they may have received accolades and sold millions of records during the 1970s, this now seemed irrelevant as everything became tailored towards MTV.
-Thus, rock stars were forced to work with professional songwriters in order to create radio friendly pop rock songs that could break across into the mainstream.
-Diane Warren, Desmond Child and Holly Knight became popular choices for labels, whose track record in writing hit singles was enough to convince A&E executives that outside input was integral to the success of their clients.
+Rock stars would be forced to work with professional songwriters in order to create radio friendly pop rock songs that could break across into the mainstream.
+Diane Warren, Desmond Child and Holly Knight became popular choices for labels, whose track records in writing hit singles was enough to convince A&E executives that outside input was integral to the success of their clients.

 ‘I’d written with the band and I’d written with Richie Supa, but Richie and I were best friends.
 Desmond Child was another matter altogether.
 He was a songwriter brought in by the record label,’ said Aerosmith‘s Steven Tyler in his autobiography.
 ‘I loved writing with Desmond Child because we always got into arguments.’
 Child’s résumé of artists he had written hit songs for included KISS, Bonnie Tyler and Bon Jovi.
 Warren’s was equally impressive, helping Cher, Starship and Michael Bolton gain heavy rotation on the radio and music channels.